Getting Pregnant: When Are You Most Fertile?

 If you use your fingers to gather some from the vaginal canal and stretch two fingers apart, the mucus can actually stretch up to a few inches when you are nearing ovulation.

-While this is less subjective than changes in cervical mucus, you may miss your fertile window, since the rise occurs only after you have ovulated.
+While this is less subjective than changes in cervical mucus, you may miss your fertile window since the rise occurs only after you have ovulated.

 Maximizing Fertility And Increasing Your Chance Of Conception

-• Make healthy lifestyle choices:
+Make healthy lifestyle choices:

 A healthy lifestyle can increase your chances of becoming pregnant.
-Working with your doctor and other health professionals to achieve a balanced diet and the right amount of exercise can also help with your pregnancy.
+Working with your doctor and other health professionals to achieve a balanced diet and doing the right amount of exercise can help with your pregnancy.

-• Monitor the exact dates of a few cycles:
+Monitor the exact dates of a few cycles:

-• Get a physical and/or some blood work:
+Get a physical and/or some blood work:

-It’s important to know what’s happening with your hormones if you’re hoping to become pregnant!
 Millions of women around the world struggle to become pregnant due to irregular menstrual cycles, PCOD, and hormonal issues.

-• Use an ovulation predictor kit to plan sexual intercourse:
+Use an ovulation predictor kit to plan sexual intercourse:

-However, if you have multiple anovulatory cycles you’ll want to check in with your doctor.
+One last thing to remember: If you have a cycle when you don’t ovulate, just try again the next month.
+However, if you have multiple anovulatory cycles, check in with your doctor.
 (For more information about anovulation, check out this blog.)

 Was this article helpful?